 Almost 20 years, a husband, two kids, and a demanding puppy later, I don’t quite have that sort of time anymore.
-That’s why this pie is rustic looking — and to me that means it’s a bit messy — but only in the coolest, most beautiful way.
-(Yes, the top edges of the crust might fall apart a bit while serving – that’s okay!)
+That’s why this Gluten-Free Butternut Squash Pie is rustic looking — and to me that means it’s a bit messy — but only in the coolest, most beautiful way.

 - 2 cups pecans